Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
-* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/cntk:cpu-openmpi-mnist-cifar`
+* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/cntk:1.7.2-cpu-openmpi-refdata`
 * `command` should contain the command to pass to the Docker run invocation.
-For the `alfpark/cntk:cpu-openmpi-mnist-cifar` Docker image and to run the MNIST convolutional example on a single CPU, the `command` would simply
+For the `alfpark/cntk:1.7.2-cpu-openmpi-refdata` Docker image and to run the MNIST convolutional example on a single CPU, the `command` would simply
 be:
-`"/bin/bash -c \"cp -r /cntk/Examples/Image/MNIST/* . && /cntk/build/cpu/release/bin/cntk configFile=Config/02_Convolution_ndl_deprecated.cntk RootDir=.\""`
+`"/bin/bash -c \"/cntk/build-mkl/cpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/ConvNet_MNIST.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST\""`

 ### MPI Jobs Configuration (MultiNode)
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
 * `image` should be the name of the Docker image for this container invocation.
-Since we are not using either the MNIST or CIFAR examples, this can simply be `alfpark/cntk:cpu-openmpi`.
+Since we are not using either the MNIST or CIFAR examples, this can simply be `alfpark/cntk:1.7.2-cpu-openmpi`.
 Please note that the `docker_images` in the Global Configuration should match this image name.
 * `name` is a unique name given to the Docker container instance.
 This is required for Multi-Instance tasks.
 * `command` should contain the command to pass to the Docker run invocation.
-For this example, we will run the Multigpu Simple2d Example in the `alfpark/cntk:cpu-openmpi` Docker image (although the configuration is named Multigpu, it will work on CNTK CPU builds as well).
+For this example, we will run the ConvNet MNIST Example that has been modified to run in parallel in the `alfpark/cntk:1.7.2-cpu-openmpi-refdata` Docker image.
 The application `command` to run would be:
-`"mpirun --allow-run-as-root --host $AZ_BATCH_HOST_LIST --mca btl_tcp_if_exclude docker0 /bin/bash -c \"cp -r /cntk/Examples/Other/Simple2d/* . && /cntk/build/cpu/release/bin/cntk configFile=Config/Multigpu.cntk RootDir=. parallelTrain=true\""`
+`"mpirun --allow-run-as-root --mca btl_tcp_if_exclude docker0 --host $AZ_BATCH_HOST_LIST /cntk/build-mkl/cpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/ConvNet_MNIST_Parallel.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST outputDir=$AZ_BATCH_NODE_SHARED_DIR/gfs parallelTrain=true"`
-  * **NOTE:** tasks that span multiple compute nodes will need their output stored on a shared file system, otherwise CNTK will fail during test as individual outputs are written by each rank to the specified output directory only on that compute node.
-To override the output directory for the example above, add `OutputDir=/some/path` to a shared file system location such as Azure File Docker Volume, NFS, GlusterFS, etc.
+  * **NOTE:** tasks that span multiple compute nodes will need their output stored on a shared file system, otherwise CNTK will fail during test as individual ranks perform test after training which require access to the trained model which is only written by one rank.
+To override the output directory for the example above, add `OutputDir=/some/path` to a shared file system location such as Azure File Docker Volume, NFS, GlusterFS, etc. The example above already is writing to a GlusterFS share.
   * `mpirun` requires the following flags:
     * `--alow-run-as-root` allows OpenMPI to run as root, as container is run as root.